stianloader/PicoResolve/README.md

 be downloaded serially the time spent waiting for the server would rise with the amount of repositories that need to be hit.
-As such all requests need to be done at the same time, even if that means that slightly more bandwidth it made  us of in the process.
+As such all requests need to be done at the same time, even if that means that slightly more bandwidth it makes use of in the process.
 The performance gains from waiting less for the server to respond greatly overshadow the performance loss from writing and reading the extra data from the relevant networking stack.

 ## Dependencies

-PicoResolve depends on the following at minimum:
+PicoResolve depends on the following at minimum (at runtime):
  - Java 17 or above
- - dom4j 1.4.3 or above

 ## Building